raspberrypilearning/chatbot/en/step_5.md

 You can program your ChatBot to decide what to say or do, based on the user's responses.

-+ Can you the user the question "Are you OK?", and code your ChatBot to reply "That's great to hear!" only __if__ the user answers "yes".
++ Can you ask the question "Are you OK?", and code your ChatBot to reply "That's great to hear!" only __if__ the user answers "yes".

     Test and save: To test your new code properly, you should test it __twice__, once answering "yes", and once answering "no".